-When you wake up, you’ll have several tubes in you.
+After surgery such as removal of the head of the penis (glansectomy) or removal of the whole penis (penectomy), you might have several tubes in place.
 This can be frightening, so it helps to know what they’re for.

 You may have:

-- a tube into your bladder (catheter) to measure how much urine you pass
+- a tube into your bladder (catheter) to drain urine

 It’s normal to have pain for the first week or so.
 You have painkillers to help.

 Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.